It's a known fact that during times of economic uncertainty, investors flock to gold.

 Owning physical silver is a great way to get your hands on the precious metal — literally.

-You will pay the silver spot price upon purchase, in addition to a premium which includes production cost and dealer commission.
+You will pay the silver spot price upon purchase in addition to a premium that includes production cost and dealer commission.

-Silver bars are most commonly found in 10-oz and 100-oz sizes, though they can also be bought in a 1,000-oz size.
+Silver bars are most commonly found in 10-ounce and 100-ounce sizes, although they can also be bought in a 1,000-ounce size.

-Bars have some of the lowest premiums — between two and three percent compared to coin premiums, which can go as high as 160%.
+Bars have some of the lowest premiums — between 2% and 3% compared with coin premiums, which can go as high as 12%–20%.

-They can, however, be one of the more difficult forms of bullion to carry and store.
-1,000-oz bars can often weigh as much as 68lbs.
+They can, however, be one of the more difficult forms of bullion to carry and store — a 1,000-ounce bar weighs over 60 pounds.

 But if you decide to go with the lower premium, make sure you do it right.
 Not all silver bars are created equally.